 SECTION 4.15 Additional Subsidiary Guarantees.
-If the Company or any of $$ its Subsidiaries shall, after the date of this Indenture, create or acquire any Subsidiary, then such newly created or acquired Subsidiary shall and the Company shall cause such Subsidiary to, promptly, but in no event later than 15 days following the date any Person shall become a Subsidiary, execute and deliver to the Trustee a supplemental indenture substantially in the form of Exhibit B hereof, pursuant to which such Subsidiary shall Guarantee all of the Obligations of the Company with respect to the Securities as provided in Article 10 hereof, together with an Opinion of Counsel, all as set forth in Section 10.04 hereof.
+If the Company or any of its Subsidiaries shall, after the date of this Indenture, create or acquire any Subsidiary, then such newly created or acquired Subsidiary shall execute and deliver to the Trustee a supplemental indenture substantially in the form of Exhibit B hereof, pursuant to which such Subsidiary shall Guarantee all of the Obligations of the Company with respect to the Notes as provided in Article 10 hereof, together with an Opinion of Counsel to the effect that such supplemental indenture has been duly executed and delivered by such Subsidiary and is in compliance with the terms of this Indenture.